 Board Meeting Notice – SWKGSA Board agendas and minutes are available under Public Meetings.
 The SWKGSA Board of Directors has updated their bylaws and will hold regular board meetings on the first Friday of every other month at 1 p.m.

-Please Note: The SWKGSA Board of Directors' board meeting scheduled for 1 p.m. on October 7, 2022 has been canceled.
-The next meeting will be held on Friday, December 2, 2022 at 1 p.m.
+Please Note: The next SWKGSA Board of Directors' board meeting is on Friday, December 9, 2022 at 11:30 a.m.

 New Economic Report Seeks to Highlight Significant

 Water Challenges for California Communities

 A new report by University of California, Berkeley, economists Dr. David Sunding and Dr. David Roland-Holst shows that the California economy will suffer unless responsible, balanced water reforms are enacted in the effort to achieve groundwater sustainability goals in the San Joaquin Valley.
 Read the full press release.